poodletime/SQA-Deliverable1/README.md

 # SQA-Deliverables
-A repository for Deliverables HW
+A repository for Deliverable1 HW